sheffield-bioinformatics-core/wr_bbsrc_dtp_analytics2_2025/index.md

 ## Course Content

 This course offers an introduction to working with Linux.
 We will describe the Linux environment so that participants can start to utilize command-line tools and feel comfortable using a text-based way of interacting with a computer.
-We give example of processing data arising from Next-Generation Sequencing experiments, in particular an RNA-seq experiment.
+We will also introduce the "Git" version control system, which is a very powerful tool to help us secure our code from data loss.
+We’ll cover the terminology, how you can use it for your own projects and then how you can use it to make collaboration on a project easy.

 ## Pre-requisites